spotify/confidence-sdk-python/README.md

 # Confidence SDK

-This repo contains the [Confidence](https://confidence.spotify.com/) SDK for python and the OpenFeature Python flag provider.
+This repo contains the [Confidence](https://confidence.spotify.com/) SDK for python and the Confidence OpenFeature flag provider.

 ## Adding the dependency